Stroke Rehabilitation and Stroke Homecare in East Lancashire and Ribble Valley

 "The service was really helpful, responding at short notice to my relative’s urgent need.
 Staff were professional, reliable, caring and quickly established a good rapport.
 Would heartily recommend Right at Home to other people."

-Addressing hypertension (high blood pressure)
+Dealing with hypertension (high blood pressure)

 - Development of a light exercise schedule